ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

   `RAM reservation = RAM size` (from Table 1)

+* {{site.data.keyword.vmwaresolutions_short}} does not preconfigure HA.
+For more information, see the AskF5 article [Creating an Active-Standby Configuration Using the Setup Utility](https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-implementations-11-5-0/2.html){:external}.
+* For information about the activities you should perform after you deploy F5 networks, see [Working with F5 Networks BigIP in IBM Cloud for VMware](https://developer.ibm.com/recipes/tutorials/working-with-f5-networks-bigip-in-ibm-cloud-for-vmware/){:external}.

 ### Planning considerations
 {: #f5_considerations-planning}

-You must meet the following requirements to avoid failures with F5 on {{site.data.keyword.cloud_notm}}:
+You must meet the following requirements to avoid failures with F5 BIG-IP:
 * At least two active ESXi servers are available for the two BIG-IP VE VMs to be deployed with the anti-affinity rule of keeping the VMs on separate servers.
 * The two active ESXi servers have enough resources available so that one BIG-IP VE VM can be hosted on each ESXi server with 100% CPU and RAM reservation.
 * VMware vSphere HA has enough resources to host two BIG-IP VMs with 100% CPU and RAM.

-Due to these requirements, you must plan for the space that is needed for F5 on {{site.data.keyword.cloud_notm}}.
-If needed, before you order F5 on {{site.data.keyword.cloud_notm}}, add 1-2 ESXi servers to your instance, or reduce vSphere HA CPU reservation for failover, or both.
+Due to these requirements, you must plan for the space that is needed for F5 BIG-IP.
+If needed, before you order F5 BIG-IP, add 1-2 ESXi servers to your instance, or reduce vSphere HA CPU reservation for failover, or both.

 **Notes**: